REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Methodology

 We construct the region graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ by treating each region feature $\mathbf{r}k$ as a node and defining edge weights via cosine similarity:

 To transfer graph-level knowledge from the teacher to the student network, we employ two conventional loss terms: the node-wise feature alignment loss and the edge-wise similarity alignment loss:

 However, due to inter-patient variability in lesion burden and tumor distribution, the number of ROI nodes may vary across cases, resulting in region graphs with mismatched cardinality and topology.
 In such settings, enforcing rigid one-to-one node or edge correspondence becomes impractical.
-To overcome this, we introduce a Gromov–Wasserstein (GW) discrepancy loss that aligns two graphs by jointly considering node feature similarity and pairwise structural relationships: where $\pi \in \mathbb{R}_+^{N_s \times N_t}$ represents a soft transport plan between student and teacher nodes, and $\Pi(\mu, \nu)$ denotes the set of admissible transport plans with marginal distributions $\mu$ and $\nu$ (e.g., uniform).
+To overcome this, we introduce a Gromov-Wasserstein (GW) discrepancy loss~\cite{xu2019gromov} that aligns two graphs by jointly considering node feature similarity and pairwise structural relationships: where $\pi \in \mathbb{R}_+^{N_s \times N_t}$ represents a soft transport plan between student and teacher nodes, and $\Pi(\mu, \nu)$ denotes the set of admissible transport plans with marginal distributions $\mu$ and $\nu$, which are typically assumed to be uniform in practice.

 This formulation enables flexible alignment of graph structures with differing node counts and spatial configurations, thereby preserving topological consistency across heterogeneous cases.
 The final region graph distillation objective combines all three loss terms: where $\lambda_1$, $\lambda_2$, and $\lambda_3$ are weighting coefficients for node-level, pairwise, and global structural alignment, respectively.
 Empirical results demonstrate that incorporating the GW term enhances the student network’s capacity to replicate spatial and structural patterns learned by the teacher, particularly in cases with multiple lesions or irregular topologies.